top of page

 Doughnuts_Donut_Malta_Crust

-Crust Bar Bakery Bistro is located in Mensija Street, San Ġiljan, for those very few of you who haven’t been there yet.
-In recent times they proudly displayed a banner stating ‘Best Doughnuts in Town’.
+Crust Bar Bakery Bistro is located in Mensija Street, San Ġiljan, for those few of you who haven’t been there yet.
+They once even displayed a banner stating ‘Best Doughnuts in Town’.
 Quite a statement, but one we feel they lived up to!

 Zwiit Cravings Cafe

 We finish off with a major sweet tooth kick.
-Zwiit Cravings Cafe has been on the Islands for some time now and offer a variety of items such as waffles, churros and pancakes and much more.
-No wonder they called it ‘Cravings Cafe’.
+Zwiit Cravings Cafe has been on the Islands for some time now and offers a variety of items such as waffles, churros, pancakes, and much more.
+No wonder they call it ‘Cravings Cafe’.

 Located on Sliema’s Tower Road, just before you enter the Balluta Area, Zwiit Cravings Cafe is the real deal.
-It was their doughnuts that impressed us the most.
-All four doughnuts we bought tasted amazing.
-We were impressed by the vast variety of toppings you can choose from.
+We were most impressed by their doughnuts.
+All four doughnuts we bought tasted amazing, and we were impressed by the wide variety of toppings available.

 Doughnuts_Donut_Malta_Zwiit_Sliema

-We actually had to stop ourselves from finishing a whole box at one go!
-The pistachio option is our strong recommendation.
-They do however, also have a ‘build your own’ concept, as well as their cakes which look great.
+We actually had to stop ourselves from finishing a whole box at once!
+We strongly recommend the pistachio option.
+They also have a ‘build your own’ concept and great cakes.

 So, which place is your favourite?
 What is your favourite type of doughnut and filling?
-Any place we missed and you think we should include in our list?
-Let us know and we will happily try it out!
+Is there any place we missed that you think we should include in our list?
+Let us know, and we will happily try it out!

 bottom of page